11ume/kable/README.md

 * No need externals DNS servers, load balancers or centralized systems of discovery service.
 * High performance because elimination of extra hop, everything a node might required is found in his memory, and is administered before it is requested.
+* Master less architecture, all nodes are equal.
 * Emits low amount of data.
 How?, not emitting redundant data and applying serialization via **[Message Pack](https://msgpack.org/)**.
 <br>